Initial situation

 Status of the project

-As in previous years, field-specific data was recorded, processed and evaluated by the farms in 2021 and presented in the form of a federal report.
-For the year 2021 the data basis comprises 706 conventionally or organically managed farms with a total area of about 30,800 ha in the federal provinces of Lower Austria, Upper Austria, Styria, Burgenland and Carinthia.
-In addition to processing the machinery costs (plausibility checks, calculation), writing individual chapters of the report is one of the main tasks of the Federal Institute of Agricultural Economics.
-Since 2017, the data evaluation has been carried out on the basis of the revised online land use planning index.
+As in previous years, the farms recorded field-specific data in 2024.
+This data is entered into a central web-based database, subjected to a plausibility check, processed, analysed and presented in the form of a federal report.
+For the year 2024, the database includes 698 conventional or organic farms with a total area of around 30,094 ha in the federal states of Lower Austria, Upper Austria, Styria, Burgenland and Carinthia.
+In addition to processing the machinery costs (plausibility checks, calculation), writing individual chapters of the report is one of the main tasks of the Federal Agency for Agriculture.
+Since 2017, the data has been analysed on the basis of the revised online field catalogue.

-Also in 2022, all transmitted farm data at arable crop level must be transferred to the existing interface of the database, checked and evaluated.
-In this respect, it is necessary to carry out a plausibility check of the data in advance and to adapt the ÖKL guideline values for equipment and machinery kept in the database.
-Furthermore, cooperation in the drafting of the national report is again planned.
+In 2025, all farm data transmitted at field level must also be transferred to the existing interface of the database, checked and analysed.
+In this respect, it is necessary to carry out a plausibility check of the data in advance and to adjust the values in the database in accordance with the ÖKL guideline values for machinery and equipment.
+A comparison of the machine costs with the ÖKL data is planned for the 2025 analyses and, if necessary, indexing of the machine costs.
+Furthermore, cooperation in the preparation of the federal report is also planned again.